atxp-dev/claude/README.md

 Generate an image of a sunset over mountains
 ```

-Claude Code will automatically use the `atxp-image` MCP server to generate your image.
+Claude Code will automatically use the `atxp-image` MCP server (HTTP) to generate your image.

 ```
 Search the web for the latest news about AI